ubc-library-rc/gis-georeferencing/content/source-layer.md

 <img src="./images/open-raster.png" style="width:100%">

-You should now see the historical map loaded to the Georeferencer tool canvas.
+You should now see the historical map loaded to the Georeferencer canvas.
 <img src="./images/georeferencer-toolbar_20231112.jpg" style="width:100%">